Natural Garbage Disposal Cleaner & Deodorizer

 Ingredients: Ice Cube and Salt Method

-Make sure the disposal is clear of debris and is turned off.
+Make sure the disposal is clear of debris and turned off.

-Add the salt and ice cubes to the disposal.
-Do not cram the ice cubes into the disposal; add just enough cubes or chips to fill the space and run for 30 seconds.
-Turn your kitchen faucet on with a slow stream of cold water to provide water for the disposal as it is running.
+Add salt and ice cubes to the disposal.
+Don’t cram in too many ice cubes; just fill the space and run the disposal for 30 seconds.
+Turn on the kitchen faucet to a slow stream of cold water while it runs.

-Finally, add some lemon, lime or orange peels to the disposal and grind with a small stream of hot water.
+Finally, add lemon, lime, or orange peels to the disposal and grind them with a small stream of hot water.

 #2 Clean with Baking Soda and Vinegar

-Another great and eco-friendly way to clean your disposal with baking soda and vinegar.
-This natural mix breaks down grime and removes odors, leaving your disposal fresh.
+You can clean your disposal with baking soda and vinegar.
+This natural mixture removes dirt and odors, keeping your disposal fresh.

 Ingredients you’ll need for this simple recipe

-Make sure the disposal is clear of debris and is turned off.
+Make sure the disposal is free of debris and turned off.

 Next, add a cup of distilled white vinegar.
-The fizzing reaction between the two ingredients helps clear stubborn clogs and loosen residues and particles.
+The fizzing helps break up tough clogs and loosen residue.

 Let the mixture sit for 10 to 15 minutes.
-Next, turn on the disposal and turn on the hot water at the same time to rinse and wash away any leftover particles.
+Then, turn on the disposal and run hot water to rinse away any leftover bits.

-Add the lemon peel and turn on the disposal with a small stream of hot water.
+Add lemon peel and run the disposal with a small stream of hot water.

-This method cleans effectively and is a safe alternative to harsh commercial cleaners.
-Using these common household items helps you maintain a clean kitchen while being eco-friendly.
+This method cleans well and is safer than strong commercial cleaners.
+Using these common household items keeps your kitchen clean and is eco-friendly.

-Add this cleaning routine to your weekly schedule for ongoing freshness you can feel really good about.
-And, for more cleaning inspiration, take a look at this helpful spring clean
+Add this cleaning routine to your weekly schedule for lasting freshness.
+For more cleaning tips, check out this helpful spring cleaning guide.

 #3 Freshen Up with Citrus Peels

-Citrus peels, {which are often thrown away}, can make your kitchen disposal smell great.
+Citrus peels can make your kitchen disposal smell great instead of being wasted.

-For extra cleaning power, mix citrus peels with salt or baking soda before grinding.
-This boosts their cleaning ability and scrubs the inside of the disposal better.
+For better cleaning, mix citrus peels with salt or baking soda before grinding.
+This enhances their cleaning ability and scrubs the disposal more effectively.

-Using these peels is eco-friendly and keeps your kitchen smelling fresh while making good use of this natural resources.
+Using citrus peels is eco-friendly.
+It keeps your kitchen smelling nice and uses natural resources.

-Simply put your citrus rinds in the disposal, turn hot water on to a slow stream and grind for 15 to 20 seconds.
-Rinse with hot water.
+To do this, put your citrus rinds in the disposal, turn on hot water to a slow stream, and grind for 15 to 20 seconds.
+Then rinse with hot water.

 #4 Rinse Thoroughly with Hot Water Daily to Keep the Freshness

-Rinsing your kitchen disposal with hot water is important for keeping it healthy.
-Hot water not only washes away food bits but also melts grease that can stick to pipes and blades.
+Rinsing your kitchen disposal with hot water is important for its health.
+Hot water washes away food scraps and melts grease that can stick to pipes and blades.

-This is important because fat can harden and cause blockages, reducing performance.
+Grease can harden and cause blockages, which reduces performance.

-Remember, you can also add citrus peels to make your disposal smell fresh.
-The natural oils and heat work together to remove stubborn particles.
+You can add citrus peels to make your disposal smell fresh.
+The natural oils and heat help remove stubborn particles.

-Regular rinsing is not just about cleanliness; it helps prevent future clogs and bad smells.
+Regular rinsing keeps your disposal clean and prevents future clogs and bad smells.

 For more ideas on keeping a regular cleaning schedule, take a look at This Easy Cleaning Checklist!